Leave this site

 3.16.10 Following each of the three stages to the process, an appeal procedure is available to officers.

-3.16.12 The arrangements and procedures for meetings and appeals at all stages will be in accordance with the Police (Performance) Regulations 2012 and the Home Office guidance.
+3.16.12 The arrangements and procedures for meetings and appeals at all stages will be in accordance with the Police (Performance) Regulations 2020 and the Home Office guidance.

 3.17 Pay increments

-3.17.1 In accordance with the Police Regulations 2003, Annex F, Part 1B, incremental progression through the pay scale for officers up to the rank of chief inspector will be dependent upon an officer receiving a grade assessed as ‘meets role expectations but with some development needs’ or above in their PDR for the preceding twelve months of their service from the anniversary of the officer’s end of year assessment (annual PDR).
+3.17.1 In accordance with the Police Regulations 2003, incremental progression through the pay scale for officers up to the rank of chief inspector will be dependent upon an officer receiving a grade assessed as ‘meets role expectations but with some development needs’ or above in their PDR for the preceding twelve months of their service from the anniversary of the officer’s end of year assessment (annual PDR).

-3.17.3 Where the written improvement notice/final written improvement notice is issued within the period of six weeks prior to the annual PDR, the chief constable (or delegated authority) has the discretion to permit incremental progression in the case of that member if the chief constable is of the view that the last six weeks of the PDR year is not representative of the preceding 12 months performance of the officer.
+3.17.3 Where the written improvement notice is issued within the period of six weeks prior to the annual PDR, the chief constable (or delegated authority) has the discretion to permit incremental progression in the case of that member if the chief constable is of the view that the last six weeks of the PDR year is not representative of the preceding 12 months performance of the officer.

 3.17.5 Where the PDR assessment is one of below role expectations and unless the chief constable has permitted incremental progress as at 3.17.3 above, the line manager will notify the officer and payroll in writing that the next pay increment is to be withheld.
-The PIU will provide template letters for the line manager to use.

 3.17.6 Where an increment has been previously withheld and the line manager assesses the officer as meets role expectations but with some development needs or above in the following end of year PDR, the line manager will notify the officer and payroll in writing that the pay increment is to be reinstated.
-The PIU will provide template letters for the line manager to use.

 4.1 This protocol has been assessed with regard to its relevance to race and diversity equality.
 As a result of this assessment the protocol has been graded as having a low potential impact.